orangejuice/blog/data/activity/movie-公正-2009/record.en.md

   subtitle: 2009 / USA / Documentary / Michael J. Sandel
 ---

-The content is so rich, but having watched it once, it almost feels like I haven't watched it at all.
-Perhaps someday I'll return to really chew it over.
-Sigh, there's so much good out there, but life is so quick and fleeting.
-I must seem too young, having these thoughts.
-When can I ever calmly savour every second of life's splendour?
+The content is so rich, yet after watching it just once, it feels as if I haven't watched it at all.
+It's time to come back and chew on it again.
+Alas, there are too many good things, and life is too brief and rushed.
+I must be too young to feel this way, longing for the time when I can calmly savor every brilliant second of life.